FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 * Open the remote desktop app for windows and connect
 * Login with the user created at the third point and you have your Google cloud shell environment on rdp

+## Windows Server on Google

+As prerequisite you have to add in your google drive a qcow image of your windows server, also you have to follow the steps of the previous paragraph.
+Then you have to install qemu:

+`sudo apt install -y qemu-system-x86`

+After that install firefox:

+`sudo apt install firefox-esr`

+On firefox, change the download location to **/root** and then go to **google.com** and log in as your google user, then, go to your google drive and download the qcow image of windows server 2019.
+After downloading go to /root and type the following command:

+`qemu-sysmte-x86_64 -img windowserver.qcow -m 2048 -boot c`

 ## Donation